Company and tax law

 - downstream, demonstration that all preventive measures have been implemented in order to exonerate the company from its liability and to ensure that its reputation is protected.

-Another specificity of Monegasque law is to implement in the fight against money laundering, the financing of terrorism and corruption, legal provisions equivalent to those of the acts of the European Union, such as for example the " anti -laundering package" (Regulation (EU) 2015/847 and Directive (EU) 2015/849 consolidated) aligned with the revised FATF recommendations.
+Another specific feature of Monegasque law is that, in the fight against money laundering, the financing of terrorism, the proliferation of weapons of mass destruction and corruption, it implements legal provisions equivalent to those of the European Union, which are aligned with the FATF Recommendations.

-Great vigilance is also required, for example, with regard to the protection of personal data, as Monegasque companies are likely to be subject both to Monegasque legislation and to Regulation (EU) 2016/79 (GDPR) which contains provisions with extraterritorial reach.
+Great vigilance is also required, for example, in terms of personal data protection, as Monegasque companies are likely to be subject to both Monegasque legislation and Regulation (EU) 2016/79 (GDPR), which contains provisions with extraterritorial scope.

 Related publications